Mohammed-Ryiad-Eiadeh/PR-DRA-PageRank-Defense-Resource-Allocation/README.md

 # Our Contribution

-1) We introduce a method for security resource allocation for a defender of interdependent systems, where the assets she is protecting are interconnected.
-We illustrate the influence of \name on decision-making processes concerning system security, and we measure the percentage of enhancement that can be credited to our security resource allocation method.
+- We propose a *security resource allocation* method for securing interdependent systems, where assets are interconnected.
+We demonstrate how **\name** influences security decision-making and quantify the security improvement from our approach.

-2) We suggest two variants of the PageRank algorithm for improving resource allocation decisions.
-One variant relies on the sum of the edge weights of the outgoing nodes, while the other depends on the count of the outgoing edges.
-These algorithms are used under three defense strategies based on adjacent nodes, in-degree nodes, and the Markov blanket.
-They are designed to counter various attack models that pose threats to the security of interdependent systems.
+- We introduce a PageRank-based approach to enhance resource allocations.
+Our approach considers the importance (rank) of each critical asset in the interdependent system.
+This approach is applied within four graph-theoretic defense strategies: adjacent nodes, in-degree nodes, Markov blanket, and min-cut to address various attacks.

-3) We utilize an evolutionary computation algorithm, the Genetic Algorithm (GA), to identify the most likely attack paths from the attacker’s entry nodes to the critical targeted assets, ensuring a reasonable time complexity.
-In essence, we employ GA to determine the top-1 attack path between each potential entry node and corresponding critical asset, simulating a real-world scenario indicative of concurrent attacks.
-We introduce a multi-objective fitness function for this algorithm, which considers the total estimated financial loss associated with a specific attack path.
+- We apply a Genetic Algorithm (GA) to identify the most probable attack paths from entry nodes to critical assets, ensuring manageable time complexity.
+The GA finds the top attack path for each entry-asset pair, simulates concurrent attack scenarios, and uses a multi-objective fitness function based on the estimated financial loss and the risk of each path.

-4) We assess our proposed defense strategies for interdependent systems using ten attack graphs.
-We benchmark the performance of two resource allocation methods on these graphs, namely ‘defense in depth’ and ‘the behavioral defender'.
+- We evaluate our defense strategies using ten attack graphs, comparing the performance of PR-DRA with four baselines: defense in depth, behavioral defender, min-cut edges, and risk-based defense.

-5) Our entire framework is implemented using the Java language, adhering to the principles of object-oriented programming.
-The implementation incorporates reliable and well-tested libraries for executing graph-theoretic algorithms.
-The efficiency of our implementation is largely due to the use of several data structures.

 # Datasets We Used In Our Work